 In the 1970s, banana production grew once again on the northern coast, away from the core labor unrest on the Pacific coast, and labor organizing grew.
 In 1972, Setufo became the union of banana workers of Izabal, Sitrabi.
 This was because United Fruit sold its property to the transnational Fresh Del Monte Inc. (Cooper and Quesada 2015).
 As Sitrabi began to escalate is activism, and many of its leaders were killed in the process.
 Another group of unionists organized workers on Chiquita plantations on the northern coast, and began a series of strike activities and other protests.
 During these years, Guatemala became known as the most dangerous place in the world to be a unionist.
 More unionists were killed in Colombia, but Guatemala has a smaller population, and the per-capita killings in Guatemala have been higher.
 In 1980 alone, 110 labor unionists were assassinated (Goldston 1989).
+While it is now over two decades since the Guatemalan civil war came to an end, repression of trade union activists continued.
+From 2004 to 2018, 101 labor unionists were killed.
+We were able to document the location of 81 of these killings.
+Figure 6 shows the geographic dispersion of the killings and illustrates that many of the killings have taken place in the banana growing regions.
+[See Figure 6.]
+Appendix One provides details on the names, dates, and unions of each trade unionist killed.

-15 Today, Sitrabi is the oldest private sector union in the country (Cooper and Quesada 2015).
+&lt;sup>15Today, Sitrabi is the oldest private sector union in the country (Cooper and Quesada 2015).